 Is the same true for J-Band’s lifetime environmental and social impacts?
 The product requires energy and material inputs to manufacture and apply – are these impacts surpassed by the benefits of reduced maintenance and extended road lifetime?
-ClimeCo completed a comparative LCA, evaluating J-Band against three traditional longitudinal joint solution alternatives to answer this question.
-The comparative LCA approach meant impacts common to all alternatives could be excluded, such as from the production of hot-mix asphalt, transporting the asphalt to the job site, and the paving equipment.
+ClimeCo completed a curtailed-boundary comparative LCA, evaluating J-Band against three traditional longitudinal joint solution alternatives to answer this question.
+The comparative LCA approach meant impacts common to all alternatives could be excluded from quantification, such as including the production of HMA, transporting the asphalt to the job site, and energy use of the paving equipment.
+However, for all the life cycle phases where differences between the alternatives were established, the impacts were calculated.
 The following table shows the life cycle stages included in the analysis.

-ClimeCo quantified GHGs, criteria air pollutants (AQ), and worker safety impacts across road manufacturing, product transport, joint solution application, and road maintenance.
+ClimeCo quantified GHGs and criteria air pollutants (AQ) impacts across raw materials extraction, materials manufacturing, product transport, joint solution application, and road maintenance.
 The developed calculator tool clearly documents assumptions and data sources.
 It is customizable for key project details, such as project length, distance to the project site, and distance to perform maintenance.

-Under the assumed baseline conditions, J-Band demonstrated better sustainability performance on all metrics compared to the longitudinal joint solution alternatives.
+Under the assumed baseline conditions, J-Band demonstrated better sustainability performance and reduced emissions during construction and maintenance phases compared to the longitudinal joint solution alternatives.
 For more information on this project scope and results, please see the following PowerPoint presentation.

 Using LCAs for a More Sustainable Future